Sprinting-Software/node-oidc-provider/docs/README.md

   throw new errors.InvalidTarget();
 }
 ```
-<a id="get-resource-server-info-resource-server-api-with-two-scopes-an-expected-audience-value-an-access-token-ttl-and-a-jwt-access-token-format"></a><details><summary>(Click to expand) Resource Server (API) with two scopes, an expected audience value, an Access Token TTL and a JWT Access Token Format.
+<a id="get-resource-server-info-resource-server-api-with-two-scopes-an-expected-audience-value-an-access-token-ttl"></a><details><summary>(Click to expand) Resource Server (API) with two scopes, an expected audience value, an Access Token TTL</summary><br>

-</summary><br>
+and a JWT Access Token Format.

 ```js
 {